ISM6562-Big-Data/TEAM-APOGEE/A3-Cassandra-Query-First-Design/Markdown/Assignment.md

 ## Conclusion

-The project of translating a traditional RDBMS schema to a Cassandra schema for an application akin to YouTube offers profound insights into the intricacies of data modeling in NoSQL environments, specifically within the domain of high-scalability requirements.
+The project of translating a traditional RDBMS schema to a Cassandra schema for an application akin to YouTube offers profound insights into the intricacies of data modeling in NoSQL environments, specifically within the domain of high-scalability requirements.[3]
 Here are the key learning outcomes and their potential real-world implications:

 ### Key Learning Outcomes